About Dashwood Terrace

 Accommodation is arranged over three floors.
 A character spiral staircase leads from the ground floor dining room down to a cosy living room with a large comfortable sofa and arched French doors leading to a pretty cottage garden.
 There is also an extra bed in the sitting room area.
 On the ground floor is a newly fitted, well equipped contemporary kitchen and the bathroom.
 On the first floor are two good sized, elegant bedrooms - one has an original fireplace and both have wooden floors and other period features.

-This quintessential terraced house is the perfect spot to base yourself in amongst so much heritage and history that Winchester has to offer.
+This quintessential pretty cottage is the perfect spot to base yourself in amongst so much heritage and history that Winchester has to offer.